Onwards

 Aaina

-One of the oldest South Asian salons in Scotland, built entirely on quality and warmth.
-The right answer was simpler.
+One of the oldest South Asian salons in Scotland.

 Aaina logo